Buzz Group Ltd Privacy Notice

 3. What types of personal information do we collect?

 We collect personal information when you interact with us and use our services.
-This information is provided to us by you when you register for the first time and when you make use of our products or get in touch with us.
-Sometimes third parties or publicly available sources will provide us with additional information about you.
+This information is provided to us by you when you register for the first time and when you make use of our products or contact us.
+Sometimes third parties or publicly available sources provide us information about you.

 • At registration:

-• Your personal details, such as your name, email address, postal address, telephone or mobile number, gender and date of birth;
+• Your personal details, such as your name, email address, postal address, telephone or mobile number and date of birth.

-• Photographic identification and proof of address documents (to carry out due diligence);
+• Photographic identification and proof of address documents (to conduct due diligence)

-• Your account login details, such as your username and password;
+• Your account login details or club membership details, such as your username and password

 • Through your use of our services:

-• Information about your online browsing behaviour on Buzz Group websites, mobile apps, and other online content – please see our Cookie Policy for more details.
+• Information about your online browsing behaviour on Buzz Bingo websites, mobile apps, and other online content – please see our Cookies Policy for more details; www.buzzbingo.com/cookies-policy

-• to help detect or prevent fraud or other crimes.
+• Or to help detect or prevent fraud or other crimes.

 Other sources of personal data

-• Where we provide personalised services, we may use third party data about you, for example, publicly available information provided on your Twitter or Facebook feeds which you have indicated relate to our products/services, in order to provide more effective personalisation to you on our website.
+• Where we provide personalised services, we may use third-party data about you, for example, your Twitter or Facebook feeds, to get to know you better and to provide more effective personalisation.

 • Data received from our business partners and from other organisations, such as specialist companies providing verification services, credit reference agencies, and fraud prevention agencies.

-This list of personal data types collected by Buzz Group is not exhaustive and further information may be requested from you when Buzz Group considers it fair and necessary to do so.
+This list of personal data types collected by Buzz Bingo is not exhaustive and further information may be requested from you when Buzz Bingo considers it fair and necessary to do so.

 Special categories of data

-We have in place additional measures to protect your special category personal data and its confidentiality, as detailed in section 4E below.
+• We have in place additional measures to protect your sensitive personal data and its confidentiality.

 4. Why do we collect your Personal Data and on what basis?

-A) Under the contract – We will process your personal data when it is necessary to enter into or to perform a contract with you.
-Our terms and conditions, which you accept upon registration, set out the terms of our contract with our customers and the services we will provide:
+a) Under the contract – when it is necessary for the performance of a contract to which you are a party.
+Our terms and conditions, which you have accepted at registration, set out the terms of the contract and the services we will provide:

 To make our services available to you as part of our contract

-• for "service administration purposes", such as password reminders, service messages, such as site maintenance, updates to our Privacy and Cookies Policy or Terms of Use, to let you know if your Buzz Group account has become dormant and to ask if you would like to use it again before we close it;
+• For "service administration purposes", such as password reminders, service messages, such as site maintenance, updates to our Privacy and Cookies Policy or Terms of Use, to let you know if your Buzz Bingo account has become dormant and to ask if you would like to use it again before we close it

-B) Under legitimate interests – We will process your personal data where it is necessary for the purposes set out below, except where our interests are overridden by the interests, rights or freedoms of affected individuals (such as you).
-To determine if we can process your data on this basis, we shall consider a number of factors, such as what you were told at the time you provided your data, what your expectations are about the processing of your data, the nature of the data, and the impact of the processing on you.
+b) Under legitimate interests - It is necessary to process your data for the purposes set out below, except where our interests are overridden by the interests, rights or freedoms of affected individuals (such as you).
+To determine if we can process your data on this basis, we shall consider several factors, such as what you were told at the time you provided your data, what your expectations are about the processing of the data, the nature of the data, and the impact of the processing on you.

 To personalise your experience